-If a safety controller with an ESPE is integrated via an EFI gateway, then you can configure the EFI gateway (2) and the ESPE (3) via the safety controller (1).
+If a safety controller with an ESPE is integrated via an EFI gateway, e.g., in a DeviceNet, then you can configure the EFI gateway (2) and the ESPE (3) via the safety controller (1).

 It is only possible to configure the EFI gateway via the EFI gateway (2).
 Although the safety controller (1) and the ESPE (3) are visible in the CDS, they cannot be configured and diagnostics are not possible.